Malaysian court scraps cross-dressing ban in landmark decision

-Muslim-majority Malaysia represents itself as the global face of moderate Islam, but at home it has experienced a gradual Islamization that makes minority groups worry their rights could be eroded in a clash between Islamic law and the constitution.
+Muslim-majority Malaysia represents itself as the global face of moderate Islam, but at home it has experienced a gradual Islamisation that makes minority groups worry their rights could lose out in a clash between sharia law and the constitution.

 Several cases challenging Malaysia’s religious law in civil courts have been quashed in recent years, despite guarantees in the constitution on the freedom of expression, religion and gender equality.

-On Friday, the Court of Appeal said the law against crossdressing by Muslim men contravened the constitution and did not take account of men affected by gender identity disorder.
+On Friday, the Court of Appeal said the law against crossdressing by Muslim men contravened the country's constitution and did not take account of male Muslims affected by gender identity disorder.

 The law and its punishments were "degrading, oppressive and inhuman", the three judges added.